-Post-Vedic Gods of the Indian Tradition Brahma, Vishnu, Shiva are only three Powers and Personalities of the One Cosmic Godhead.
+Brahma, Vishnu, Shiva are only three Powers and Personalities of the One Cosmic Godhead.

-Brahma is the Power of the Divine that stands behind formation and creation.
+Brahma is the Power of the Divine that stands behind formation and the creation.

-× As for Vishnu being the creator, all the three Gods are often spoken of as creating the universe - even Shiva who is by tradition the Destroyer. × There is no particular connection between Shiva and the Overmind - the Overmind is the higher station of all the Gods.
+As for Vishnu being the creator, all the three gods are often spoken of as creating the universe - even Shiva who is by tradition the Destroyer.

+There is no particular connection between Shiva and the overmind - the overmind is the higher station of all the Gods.
+It is better not to call it the overmind until the action of it is clear and there can be no mistake.

-Mahashiva means a greater manifestation than that ordinarily worshipped as Shiva-the creative dance of a greater Divine manifesting Power.
+Mahashiva means a greater manifestation than that ordinarily worshipped as Shiva - the creative dance of a greater Divine manifesting Power.